Seasonal Verdict

 Because it avoids massive glaciers, Khauli Pass has a slightly wider window than the elite 15,000 ft passes.
-It opens earlier in early June, and stays accessible well into late October.
-Avoid the July/August monsoon due to dense fog and slippery terrain.
+It opens in early summer and stays accessible into late autumn.
+The steep rocky approach becomes a major hazard during heavy rain, and winter snow blocks it completely.

 Season at a Glance